-We are getting closer and closer to achieving “true” robotic arm for humans.
+We are getting closer and closer to achieving a “true” robotic arm for humans.

 But what’s more challenging is to create a futuristic robotic arm that can be controlled by our minds.
 The whole purpose of creating a robotic arm is to feel like our normal hands + the obvious special abilities.

-The current types of robotic arms are Articulated arm, Six-axis, Collaborative robot, SCARA, Cartesian, Cylindrical, Spherical/Polar, Parallel/Delta and Anthropomorphic.
+The current types of robotic arms are Articulated arms, Six-axis, Collaborative robots, SCARA, Cartesian, Cylindrical, Spherical/Polar, Parallel/Delta, and Anthropomorphic.

 The futuristic robotic arms will be something different.

 It could be directly operated by your brain, respond to any mental command you give it, and instantly perform a range of actions.
 It will move exactly the same way your normal hand would move.

 The new types of robotic arms will be a mix of physical robotics and brain-like algorithm.
 So they are very likely to be able to perform a variety of functions and movements that we can control.

 Or let’s say that in this future world, there’s a robot with three robotic arms.
 After putting on the special glasses, you can “see” these three robotic arms.
 You can then tell those arms whatever you want them to do.

 With the latest and upcoming technologies such as nanotechnology, the robotic arm will have more advanced features like “super strength” and “super flexibility”.
 It would be very difficult to create this type of future robotic arm without using something new.

 What Does it Take to Build a Robotic Arm?